Gremlins: Screen Used Puppet Restoration

 Beginning the Restoration

 We hired Tom Spina Designs to carry out the restoration of this one of a kind historical piece.
-Their team has an extensive background restoring both Gremlins and Gremlins 2 props, and their expertise in this small niche is unmatched.
+Their team has an extensive background restoring both Gremlins and Gremlins 2 props and their expertise in this small niche is unmatched.
+The condition of the prop was rather concerning at this stage as the puppet was extremely brittle and fragile.

 Upon reception, they cataloged each body section, noting the hands being fused together, left shoulder breaking loose, and left ear curling in.
 The head being detached from the body is very common as the weight can put excessive stress on the much lighter and hollow body.